harmti/aidebate/README.md

 ### Without Docker

-You can start the web server in one of three ways:
+You can start the web server in one of two ways:

 1. Using the run script:
    ```bash